rackerlabs/docs-developer-blog/_posts/2018-09-07-upgrading-oracle-business-intelligence-discoverer-part-2.md

     - Oracle
 ---

-Originally published by Tricore: May 17, 2017
+Originally published by TriCore: May 17, 2017

 Oracle&reg; Business Intelligence Discoverer is a tool for ad hoc querying, reporting, data analysis, and web publishing for the Oracle database environment.